Skip to content

 How Savings Growth Is Calculated

-The calculator uses the compound interest formula with monthly compounding:
+The calculator applies the compound interest formula with monthly compounding, which is standard for savings accounts:

 Starting BalanceMonthly DepositAPYYearsTotal SavingsInterest Earned